AzureCloudWorkshops/ACW-InfrastructureAsCode/Part2-BuildingTheInfrastructure.md

     }
   }

-  # Update this block with the location of your terraform state file
+  # Update this block with the location of your terraform state file (you should have created this resource group in part 1)
   backend "azurerm" {
     resource_group_name  = "rg-terraform-github-actions-state"
     storage_account_name = "tfghactions20291231acw"
-    container_name       = "tfstate"
+    container_name       = "tfstatepart2"
     key                  = "terraform.tfstate"
     use_oidc             = true
   }